-Evaluation and Revision of Plans:
+2.5.
+Evaluation and Revision of Plans

 The Physical Facilities and Operations and Maintenance Plans are reviewed annually by the Head of School after gathering input from the IT department as well as the faculty and staff who teach and work in those facilities.
-The Head of School brings the review to the US Executive Committee as recorded in that committee's minutes.
-Any further revisions or changes recommended by that group go to the Board of Directors, who will authorize any revisions required.
+The Head of School brings the review to an Executive meeting as recorded in that committee's minutes and any further revisions or changes are authorized by the CEO.